zzap/zzap/README.md

 If you would like to see me in your city/conference, feel free to email me at [speaking@developerka.org](mailto:speaking@developerka.org).

 You can also buy me a coffee so I can keep making new talks and workshops.
-Donate by scanning the QR code below or going to [this link](https://donate.stripe.com/9AQ8wC7Fd6Iza5i4gg).
+Donate by going to [this link](https://donate.stripe.com/9AQ8wC7Fd6Iza5i4gg).

 Thank you so much for dropping by 🍪